Vanessa Feltz to present drivetime show on TalkTV

 "The allure of a retirement reclining on a chaise longue while the fragrant Ben (Ofoedu, her partner and Phats & Small singer) peeled me a grape was fleeting," she said online on Monday.

-"While there are politicians to be tackled, fat cats to be flattened, scams to expose and Lovely Listeners to champion, it's my mission to breathe fire into the microphone."
+"While there are politicians to be tackled, fat cats to be flattened, scams to expose and lovely listeners to champion, it's my mission to breathe fire into the microphone."

 "After an elegant sojourn at the BBC I am effervescent with joy at the invitation to unleash my hitherto hidden side on TalkTV."